-Wealthy Affiliate is easily one of the best hosts on the market when it comes to creating fully optimized, search engine friendly platforms.
+Wealthy Affiliate is easily one of the best website building hosts on the market when it comes to creating fully optimized, search engine friendly platforms.
 Don’t forget that the website builder is just one part of a much bigger teaching program that aims to help people become proficient marketers, designers, and developers.

 It should be no surprise then that Wealthy Affiliate provides a long list of additional SEO based tools.
 We’re talking about things like RapidWriter, which keyword density as you compose blogs, articles, and web pages.

 There’s also the integrated keyword search system that offers keyword suggestions and finds data on keyword traffic, competition, PPC power, and more.

 GoDaddy also offers a comprehensive range of SEO tools.
 It isn’t as complete or thorough as that of Wealthy Affiliate University, but it can be very valuable for those who are new to website building and content marketing.

 The big gripe is that you have to pay an extra charge, per month, for the privilege of using the GoDaddy SEO plan.

 It may only be $2.96 per month – a trifling sum – but the truth is that Wealthy Affiliate is the better option in this regard.
 You get a lot more for your money and this includes access to a robust support network of experts and online marketing consultants.